yonkov/SWAPP/README.md

 ### 1. Data is fetched from GraphQL Server via Apollo client

 ### 2. There is only one user available:
-a.
-Email: demo@st6.io
-b.
-Password: demo1234
+Email: demo@st6.io Password: demo1234

 ### 3. Authenticating GraphQL queries

-Authenticating the queries happens by adding Authorization header to the request with value Bearer <token>
+Authenticating the queries happens by adding Authorization header (jwt token) to the request with value Bearer <token>

 ## Routes